-I also didn’t know how the Argentine visa for Filipinos work so I opted for Brazil, where Philippine passport holders like me are allowed to stay for 90 days, visa-free.
-Since it’s just Argentina’s neighbour, I was hopeful that I will be able to win my ex back by being close to him.
+I also didn’t know how the Argentine visa for Filipinos works so I opted for Brazil, where Philippine passport holders like me are allowed to stay for 90 days, visa-free.
+Since it’s just Argentina’s neighbor, I was hopeful that I will be able to win my ex back by being close to him.

 In this journey, things turned to a different direction.
 Instead of getting back with my ex, a great world of opportunities opened for me.

 With $80 USD left in my bank account, I was determined to convince my ex for a second chance.
 I deliberately contacted people on Couchsurfing because I didn’t know anyone in Brazil.

 - All your burning questions about Brazil solo travel answered